TomCools/dropwizard-websocket-jsr356-bundle/readme.md

 ---
 Configuration

-Websocket default configuration can be overriden using the WebsocketBundleConfiguration Interface.
+Websocket default configuration can be overriden using the WebsocketBundleConfiguration Interface on the Configuration class.
+When the interface is not use, the configuration will not be overridden.

 public class IntegrationConfiguration extends Configuration implements WebsocketBundleConfiguration {

+    @Valid
+    @NotNull
+    @JsonProperty
+    private final WebsocketConfiguration websocketConfiguration = new WebsocketConfiguration();

     @Override
     public WebsocketConfiguration getWebsocketConfiguration() {
-        ...
+        return websocketConfiguration;
     }
 }